International Hybrid-Technical

 Participation grants access to otherwise

-reducing regulatory friction.
+which reduces regulatory friction.

 Key Features